BlueAndGold - Notre Dame Rookie Receiver Standards In NFL

 2. Will Fuller — 2016

-A first-round selection following his junior year, he had the most starts (13) by an Irish rookie receiver in the NFL, finishing with 47 catches, 632 yards (13.4 yards per catch) and two scores.
+A first-round selection following his junior year, he had the most starts (13) by an Irish rookie receiver in the NFL, finishing with 47 catches for 632 yards (13.4 yards per catch) and two scores.
 Injuries have plagued him since, but he remains productive when healthy.

 3. Michael Floyd — 2012